 Opportunities for Certified Ethical Hackers (CEH)

-A recent study conducted by KPMG found that even though 94% of businesses in all industries consider cybercrime to be their primary security concern, 72% of those same businesses have been the target of a cyberattack in the previous year, and 78% of those still don't have a cyber-incident response plan in place.
-According to Steve Langan, Chief Executive Officer of Hiscox Insurance, cybercrime "cost the global economy over $450 billion in 2016, more than two billion personal records were stolen, and in the United States alone, more than 100 million Americans had stolen their medical records ."
+A recent study conducted by KPMG found that even though 94% of businesses consider cybercrime to be their primary security concern, 72% of those same businesses have been the target of a cyberattack in the previous year, and 78% still don't have a cyber-incident response plan in place.
+According to Steve Langan, Chief Executive Officer of Hiscox Insurance, cybercrime "cost the global economy over $450 billion in 2016, more than two billion personal records were stolen, and in the United States alone, more than 100 million Americans had their medical records stolen."

 Even Consumers WannaCry

-When hackers target business networks, end users, customers, and patients like you and I may be adversely affected.
-As an illustration, consider the WannaCry ransomware outbreak that occurred in May.
-Over 200,000 Windows workstations were compromised, providing malware access to corporate network resources and the medical device systems found in hospitals and other healthcare facilities.
-An infection generated by ransomware won't immediately compromise patient safety.
-Still, the interruption of services caused by the loss of medical equipment will need redistributing resources, which will slow down care and increase the risk of clinical errors.
-The WannaCry ransomware assault demonstrates how easily vulnerabilities can impact customers in critical infrastructure.
+When hackers target business networks, end users, customers, and patients may be adversely affected.
+The WannaCry ransomware outbreak in May 2017 serves as a prime example.
+Over 200,000 Windows workstations were compromised, providing malware access to corporate network resources and medical device systems in hospitals and healthcare facilities.

 Hire Hackers to Fight Hackers